 During the first year, interns work in an outpatient behavioral health clinic located inside Geisinger Medical Center (GMC), in the Janet Weis Children's Hospital (directly connected to GMC), in the emergency department at GMC, and in a pediatric primary care clinic in the community.
 Approximately four days per week are spent at GMC, while one day per week is dedicated to the initial experience in integrated care in a community-based Geisinger outpatient clinic, with licensed psychologists in all sites.

 Interns develop skills in assessing and treating behavioral and emotional problems in young children through adolescence.
 Children as young as infants are referred to our practice, but the main age range seen is preschool through 18 years old.
 Clinical work includes assessment and individual, family and group psychotherapy.
 Examples of presenting problems are: ADHD, anxiety, depression, disruptive/oppositional behavior, sleep problems, eating problems, elimination problems, social skills, parent-child relationship, family problems, divorce, adjustment issues, identity issues, suicidality, self-harm, school refusal, somatization, development, trauma, adjustment to acute and chronic illness, and medical adherence.

 Consultation in the Janet Weis Children's Hospital

-Interns assess and treat children with disruptive behavior disorders such as attention deficit hyperactivity disorder and oppositional defiant disorder.
-Interns learn assessment skills, how to make practical recommendations, and how to conduct evidence-based behavioral parent training and children’s problem-solving skills training in groups.
+Interns assess and treat children with disruptive behavior disorders such as attention-deficit/hyperactivity disorder and oppositional defiant disorder.
+This experience involves providing assessment, practical recommendations, and evidence-based treatment (see “groups ”).